judabne/GymSite/README.md

 ### Dependencies

 * This project needs Nodejs and NPM to run.
-* You need to have installed and running to run this project.
+* You need to have MongoDB installed and running to run this project.
 * Clone this repo and run npm install.
 Then navigate to to the frontend folder and run npm install there as well.
 * To start the project use npm start in the project's root to launch the backend